SunstriderEmu/sunstrider-legacy/README.md

 Over the years all majors systems were rewritten using TC as a base.
 This allows us to continuously make us of the TrinityCore recent developments and have a dev-friendly core using the well known infrastructure of TC.
 When a system has been imported from TC, differences (either improvements or TBC adaptations) with original TC are usually highlighted by comments.
 * Partly open source
 With the exception of instance and creatures scripts, as well as the AntiCheat.
-The core is not currently meant to be used as is outside of the Valoren server.
+The core is not currently meant to be used as is outside of the Valoren server, but you're free to re use parts of it.
 * Automated testing system
 Our star feature!
 Mainly used for spells at the moment.
 * [Continuous integration](https://travis-ci.org/ValorenWoW/sunstrider-core)